 HYREX (Hydrological Radar Experiment) was a NERC (Natural Environment Research Council) special topic running from May 1993 to April 1997.
 Field experiments with an emphasis on radar, plus related interpretation and modelling, were carried out to investigate the short term forecasting and hydrological implications of precipitation.
 A special purpose-built dense rainguage network was established in Somerset as part of the project.
 Rainguage, radar and related meteorological data plus forecast data from the Met Office Unified Model are available through BADC.

 Datasets of 5 day back trajectories have been computed on a routine basis using analyses from the European Centre for Medium Range Weather Forecasting (ECMWF).
 The three components of the wind and surface pressure over three launch grids covering the UK, the mid-Atlantic storm track region and the eastern USA, plus back trajectories from field campaign instrument sites were used to output datasets consisting of latitude, longitude and pressure of the trajectory every 30 minutes.
-This dataset contains ECMWF trajectories model data for OP3.
+This dataset contains ECMWF trajectories old model data for PUMA.